Table of Contents

 It could be temporary; perhaps your pup touched a poisonous plant while running through the woods the other day, or it could be something you need to deal with.
 Itching, rashes, redness and even open sores (due to itching and biting) are indicators of an existing skin allergy, along with flaky skin, dandruff, bad odor, and hair loss.
 If you suspect your Shih Tzu may have a skin disorder, then it is a good idea to bring the issue up with your vet since some skin conditions need to be medicated.

 Different Types of Allergies

-The most common types of skin allergies are food allergies, contact allergies and environmental allergies; where the dog’s discomfort is either caused by something they consume on a regular basis, by something that makes repeated contact with their body (such as a sweater or the blanket they sleep in) or by something found inside the home or yard.
+The most common types of skin allergies are food allergies, contact allergies and environmental allergies; where the dog’s discomfort is either caused by something they consume on a regular basis, by something that makes repeated contact with their body (such as a sweater or the blanket or bag they sleep in) or by something found inside the home or yard.